Lifespan: 8/3 of Eiroku 10 (1567) to 5/24 of Kanei 13 (1636)

 On 10/6, on the same day as the beginning of the transition from Terumune to Masamune, Ashina Moritaka was assassinated by his retainers in Aizu.
 Years earlier, Terumune sent a letter to Ashina Moriuji (the adoptive father of Moritaka) to propose that Moriuji adopt Terumune’s second son, Kojirō, after he grows up so that Kojirō would become the eventual head of the Ashina family.
 One month before the assassination, however, Moritaka’s wife, Hikohime (Terumune’s younger sister) bore a son named Ashina Kameōmaru.
 Satake Yoshishige of Hitachi Province opposed the plan for Kojirō to take over, and after sending a letter to the Ashina family indicating his support for Kameōmaru as the successor, the plan initiated by Terumune backing Kojirō failed.
 This served to hasten the retirement of Terumune and was also a factor in Masamune’s breaking of the alliance with the Ashina.
 Under an alternative view, soon after inheriting the family, Masamune endeavored to restore the relationship with the Ashina and, as for Terumune, having seen the ensuing chaos in the Ashina family after the unexpected demise of Moritaka, he decided to have Masamune succeed him while Terumune was still healthy to avoid a similar outcome.
 This was a more important factor in his retirement than the succession issues in the Ashina clan.

 In the fifth month of 1585, Masamune attacked Hinohara in the Ashina territory, and, in the eighth month, advanced his forces to Odemori Castle in the Ōuchi territory.
-As an example to neighboring provinces, the forces made a clean sweep, killing everyone in the castle. Ōuchi Sadatsuna abandoned Obama Castle and fled to Nihonmatsu Castle, and then went to Aizu for the protection of the Ashina.
-Having seen this outcome, Hatakeyama Yoshitsugu proposed a settlement, and through the mediation of Terumune, his rights to only five villages in the territory of Nihonmatsu were recognized.
+As a warning to those in neighboring provinces, the forces made a clean sweep, slaughtering everyone in the castle. Ōuchi Sadatsuna abandoned Obama Castle and fled to Nihonmatsu Castle, and then went to Aizu for the protection of the Ashina.
+Having seen this outcome, Nihonmatsu Yoshitsugu proposed a settlement, and through the mediation of Terumune, his rights to only five villages in the territory of Nihonmatsu were recognized.
 Meanwhile, after Terumune stepped outside his castle to send-off Yoshitsugu who had come to thank him for the recognition of his rights to territory, Terumune was abducted.
+This event is known as the Awanosu Incident.
 At the time, Masamune was engaged in a falconry outing.
 Upon hearing the news, he quickly returned and pursued Yoshitsugu.
 In the ensuing clash, Terumune and his abductors were all killed by arquebus fire.
 There is a theory that the men who were engaged in falconry were carrying arquebuses as part of a plan for Masamune to kill his father.

-After the completion of memorial services, Masamune surrounded Nihonmatsu Castle in a war of vengeance for his father.
-On 11/17 of Tenshō 13 (1586), the Date army violently clashed in the Battle of Hitotoribashi in the Adachi District with allied forces comprised of 30,000 soldiers from clans in the southern Oushū region led by the Satake who had gathered to support the defense of Nihonmatsu Castle.
+On 11/17 of Tenshō 13 (1586), the Date army violently clashed near Setogawa in the Battle of Hitotoribashi in the Adachi District with allied forces comprised of 30,000 soldiers from clans in the southern Oushū region led by the Satake who had gathered to support the defense of Nihonmatsu Castle.
 Outnumbered, the Date forces scattered in defeat while Masamune himself confronted a dangerous situation amid a hail of arrows and bullets.
 Through the efforts of a senior retainer named Oniniwa Yoshinao, who sacrificed himself serving as the rear guard, Masamune was able to retreat and, the following day, owing to the withdrawal of the Satake army, narrowly escaped with his life.

 In the third month of 1586, Emperor Ōgimachi offered to award the title of Governor of Mimasaka to Masamune in exchange for donations to support the reconstructions of the main hall of the Enryaku Temple that had been burned down by Oda Nobunaga during the attack by burning of the monastery on Mount Hiei.
 However, owing to the difficulty of garnering support amid increased tensions in the surrounding area, in the eighth month of 1586, Masamune formally declined the title of Governor of Mimasaka in a meeting with a messenger from the Shōren monastery in Kyōto.
 It is also possible that he declined on the grounds that the title of Governor of Mimasaka was a lower rank than the title of Master of the Eastern Capital Office that had been given to the hereditary heads of the Date clan since Tanemune.
 Nevertheless, Imperial edicts and communications did not have an impact on the Shōren monastery that was attempting to mediate the matter.